acdmammoths/acdmammoths.github.io/index.md

 ## <a id="pubs"></a> Publications with Mammoths student authors
 Mammoths student/alumni authors in *italics*.

+* *Michelle Contreras-Catalan*, and Mattteo Riondato. *HomeRun: Performing Curveball Trades quasi in Streaming for Fast Null Modeling of Graphs, Hypergraphs, and Binary Matrices*.
+Proceedings of the 2026 ACM Web Conference (to appear).

 * *Daniel Flores-Garcia*, Hugo Flores Garcia, and Matteo Riondato. [*ClaveNet:
     Generating Afro-Cuban Drum Patterns through Data Augmentation*](),